Using playing cards to store hidden data:

 encoding data into playing cards

-The Implied Method of hiding messages in packs of playing cards might not be particularly useful.
+My method for hiding messages in packs of playing cards might not be particularly useful for the average person.
 It is a way of concealing short hidden messages and data, or performing very laborious magic tricks.
-However, the concept also lends itself to situations outside of the world of cards.
-The Implied Card method works well with playing cards because playing cards have a set order.
-Similarly, any group of items that has a set order can also have data encoded into it.
+However, the idea also lends itself to situations outside of the world of cards.
+It works well with playing cards because playing cards have a set order.
+Likewise, it works with any group of items that has a set order, no matter what they are.

 Numbers: